 Interested participants should submit a blog post directly to the Blog Series Editor, Lara Patil, firstname.lastname@example.org, with the subject line “Blog Submission”.

-Blog submissions for this edited series will be reviewed on a rolling basis from April 18, 2022 to June 30, 2022.
 The blog series seeks to include contributions not only from researchers, but also from civil society organizations, international organizations and stakeholders, among others, involved in education and who do not necessarily find a space to make their voices heard.
 NORRAG provides blog guidelines and best practices for authors.

 Find here the most recent posts in the Philanthropy in Education Blog Series